Jbolda2/JavaFrameworks/README.md

     No files were edited and no pushes were made at this point, as there were not any unused validators.

     A push was made to finalize the project in its current state with the message "Final push to update README.md before project is placed into a ZIP.".

+02-15-2024
+	DeletePartValidator.java
+		This file was removed, as no usages were found within project.

+	The above change was pushed with the message "DeletePartValidator.java was removed from project"